jda0/workshops/_challenges/1-led.md

     1. Download Visual Studio Code from [code.visualstudio.com](https://code.visualstudio.com), install and open it.
     2. Open the Extensions sidebar <i class="vscode-extensions"></i>.
     3. Search for and install the extension **PlatformIO IDE**.
+    4. Wait for the panel that pops up at the bottom of the screen to ask you to restart VS Code, and do so.
-    4. [Download the starter workspace]({{"/assets/releases/hedgehog-starter.zip" | relative_url}}){: .download} and extract it somewhere.
+    5. [Download the starter workspace]({{"/assets/releases/hedgehog-starter.zip" | relative_url}}){: .download} and extract it somewhere.
-    5. In Visual Studio Code, click **File&rarr;Open Folder** and open the extracted starter.
+    6. In Visual Studio Code, click **File&rarr;Open Folder** and open the extracted starter.
+    7. If you don't see a row of icons in the bottom-left corner after a few seconds, including a tick and upload icon <i class="arduino-upload"></i>, restart VS Code.
-    6. From the Explorer sidebar (pages icon), open **src/main.cpp**.
+    8. From the Explorer sidebar (pages icon), open **src/main.cpp**.
-    7. We also recommend changing a few settings to make Visual Studio Code easier to use for beginners:
+    9. We also recommend changing a few settings to make Visual Studio Code easier to use for beginners:

-        - If you don't like the color theme, click the settings cog at the bottom of the activity bar (next to the sidebar, with the big icons) and click **Color Theme**.
+        - If you don't like the color theme, click the settings cog at the bottom of the activity bar (next to the sidebar, with the big icons), click **Color Theme** and choose an option from the pop-up list.
         - In Settings (**File&rarr;Preferences&rarr;Settings**), Set **C_Cpp: Autocomplete** to **disabled**.
         - Right-click the top of the sidebar and choose **Hide Sidebar**.
         - Right-click the activity bar and choose **Hide Activity Bar**.
+        - Nearly all notifications can be disabled by clicking _Don't Show Again_ when they pop up.

-    8. Connect the WeMos board to your PC using the microUSB cable, , **and skip to step 3**.
+    10. Connect the WeMos board to your PC using the microUSB cable, **and skip to step 3**.

+        If using macOS, or your hedgehog is not recognised when you come to upload your code, [Download the CH341 driver](https://wiki.wemos.cc/downloads){: .download}.
+        {: .requisite-warning .warning .compact}

 2.  #### Connect the board
     1. Connect the WeMos board to your PC using the microUSB cable.